-The prepayment rules apply only to expenditure deductible under the general deduction provisions or under the research and development provisions (see the next page).
+The prepayment rules only apply to expenditure deductible under the general deduction provisions or under the research and development provisions.

-Special rules apply to prepayments under tax shelter arrangements (see chapter 2) and for certain prepaid expenditure under plantation forestry managed agreements (see chapter 3).
+Special rules apply to prepayments under tax shelter arrangements, see chapter 2.

 WHAT IS THE ELIGIBLE SERVICE PERIOD?

 The eligible service period is the period during which the thing is to be done under the agreement in return for the expenditure.